PitchConnect/fogis-api-client-python/README.md

 * **Logging**: Built-in logging for debugging and monitoring
 * **Docker Support**: Easy deployment and development with Docker
 * **Utility Tools**: Testing utilities and development tools
+* **Clean Architecture**: Separation of public and internal APIs for better maintainability

+## Architecture

+The FOGIS API Client is designed with a clean architecture that separates the public API from the internal implementation details.
+This separation allows for better maintainability and makes it easier to adapt to changes in the FOGIS API without breaking the public interface.

+### Public API

+The public API is what users of the library interact with.
+It provides a simple, intuitive interface for common operations like fetching match lists, reporting events, and managing match results.
+The public API is designed to be stable and backward-compatible.

+### Internal API

+The internal API handles the low-level communication with the FOGIS API server.
+It's responsible for:

+1. Converting between public and internal data formats
+2. Handling authentication and session management
+3. Implementing the low-level API contracts
+4. Validating request and response data

+This separation allows the public API to focus on usability and type safety, while the internal API ensures compatibility with the server requirements.

 ## Installation